la pochette finie la pochette finie la pochette finie

 3 pieces

 Use your cuts to cut the liner fabric and fleece.
-Let the fleece and the outer fabric pinned, then build together (do not build as me with the white wire if the fleece is white, use a wire that appears on the white!) .
+Let the fleece and the outer fabric pinned down, then build together (as I do not build with white thread if the fleece is white, use a wire that appears on the white!) .

-I applied in preparing my paper before cutting pieces and sewing the satin stitch machine.
+I prepare my paper applied before cutting the pieces and the satin stitch sewing machine.

 This step is obviously not mandatory and can be completely different!
-Write to your ideas!
+Play to your ideas!

 Paper preparation